spinamp/spindexer/README.md

  - Allow extensions with additional metadata or data transformations being added without requiring a DB rebuild nor re-processing from the start

 # Infrastructure Architecture
- - The input comes from ethereum events that have been ingested via the Graph
+ - The main input comes from ethereum events that are ingested from an ethereum RPC
- - This code is just a single nodejs typescript thing that does all the processing and saves state into memory and locally on disk in a JSON file.
-This could be changed to a proper DB like Postgres later on, but the current goal is to get working and polished first before using a proper DB.
+ - This code is just a single nodejs typescript thing that does all the processing and saves state into a postgres db.
  - The intention is that the code can eventually just be run in a labmda function automatically and trigger on every ethereum block doing small updates each block as needed.

 # Code/Data Architecture